-Hi, I'm Dr. Diane England, and I welcome you to this website.
-I hope you benefit from it not only because I'm a licensed clinical social worker with a Ph.D. in this field (University of Texas at Arlington) and thereby realize the emotionally painful place you might currently be in, but I've been in this same place in my own life.
-However, I've also pursued my own personal journey of healing and change.
+Hi, I'm Dr. Diane England, and I want to welcome you to my website on codependency and becoming co-dependent-no-more.
+I sincerely hope you benefit from it not only because I'm a licensed clinical social worker with a Ph.D. in this field (University of Texas at Arlington) and thereby realize the emotionally painful place you're likely currently in, but also because I've been in this same place in my own life.

 I'm not going to kid you that this pathway of healing won't prove difficult at times.
 It undoubtedly will.
-I believe it's a pathway worth pursuing nonetheless.
+Nonetheless, I believe it's a pathway worth pursuing.
 (And in truth, isn't your life as you're living it now becoming increasingly difficult or painful anyway?)

 When You first begin your healing journey, you may feel like you're suddenly walking in bright and glorious sunlight after having been in a heavy fog.
 But soon thereafter, you might feel as if you're being forced to go down into these dark caves that are scary and can even seem life-threatening.
 Will you be able to find your way out of them, in fact?
-But then, you see some light and finally, some more light.
-The day then comes when you not only realize that you're in the bright sunlight once again, but it has caused other things in your midst to look more brilliant and more beautiful than they ever did.
+However, finally you see some light--and then some more light still.
+The day comes when you not only realize that you're in fully bright sunlight, but now things in your midst look more brilliant and beautiful than they ever did.
 And fortunately, you'll probably start to meet some other people whom, because they've been on a similar journey, see the world similarly.

-Now, you come to truly value your time because you realize it is so precious and something you can not purchase more of, either, You'd rather spend it on things that seem more meaningful than maintaining a lifestyle that might impress others you truly don't care about anyway.
+Now, you come to truly value your time because you realize it is so precious and something you can not purchase more of, either.
+As a result, you'd rather spend it on things that seem more meaningful than maintaining a lifestyle that might impress others you truly don't care about anyway.
 You want to feel your life has purpose--that you are making a difference.
-And certainly, you're forever striving to live as your most creative and best self--your truly highest self, in other words.
-And in doing so, you find yourself experiencing a new type of inner peace and joy despite what might be going on in your midst.
-You sense that despite anything that might happen, you're going to be okay.
+Oh, and you'll likely discover you enjoy living as your most creative and best self--your truly highest self.
+By doing this, you find yourself experiencing a new type of inner peace and joy despite what might be going on in your midst.
+You realize that despite anything that might happen, you're going to be okay.